dcasati/aks-baseline_walkthroughs/multi-region/README.md

     ![](img/052_restrict-appgw_direct-connection-timeout.png)

-1. Get access to a second Front Door (either by deploying another instance of joining forces with another workshop participant.)
+1. Get access to a second Front Door (either by deploying another instance or joining forces with another workshop participant.)

 1. Ensure both Front Door instances have the same origins set up.
 And verify, both Front Door instances can well reach all origins.
 This shows, that the rules in the Network Security Group allow incoming requests from arbitrary Front Door instances to reach the Application Gateway.